JonathanHalpern/year-of-the-challenge/src/pages/blog/2018-01-06-we-are-gods.md

 difficulty: hard
 isCompleted: false
 date: 2018-01-06T00:00:00+07:00
 description: Convince a small village that you are gods.
-Demand a human sacrifice.
+Demand a human sacrifice
 ---